 Can you Mix Raw Dog Food with Dry?

-There is a strange myth out there that dogs can’t be fed dry and raw at the same time due to “different digestive rates”.
-They absolutely can, same way you can.
+It’s rumoured dogs can’t be fed dry and raw at the same time due to “different digestive rates”.
+However, there’s a bit on confusion here.
 Think about it you can have a nice ham sandwich (wet and dry) or dry fed dogs can safely eat canned meat with dry without any issues.
 They have guts of battery acid for heavens sake!
-The occasional hiccup when transitioning has led to many misunderstandings with some people concluding that their dog “doesn’t like raw food”, but that’s far from the truth.
+The occasional hiccup when transitioning has led to many misunderstandings with some people concluding that their dog “doesn’t like raw dog food”, but that’s far from the truth.
 It’s simply that they are not used to it.

-A dog needs to be weaned slowly on to a fresh, high meat protein diet: 5% one day mixed into their normal food, 10% the next etc. We have always advised to move over slowly and we are not seeing any hiccups.
-And start with a product you know he’s going to like, usually something chicken or beed based (as most dry foods are based on these proteins).
+Some dogs are going to baulk for whatever reason, so whatever suits you here.
+If you think he’ll dive straight in then dive straight in next meal.
+But I still like the acclimatisation way!
+This involves 5% one day mixed into their normal food, 10% the next etc. We have always advised to move over slowly and we are not seeing any hiccups with way.
+And start with a product you know he’s going to like, usually something chicken or beef-based (as most dry foods are based on these proteins).

 Dice the food up small or mince , to guarantee easy passage.